 Bon Accord Pest Control offers complete solutions for commercial and residential silverfish control throughout the UK.

-The silverfish is widely distributed throughout most parts of North America, South America, Europe, Asia and Australia.
-The silverfish insects are usually found living outdoors under rocks, fallen trees or debris during the daytime hours.
+Silverfish are widely distributed across North America, South America, Europe, Asia, and Australia, and they typically inhabit outdoor areas such as rocks, fallen trees, and debris during daylight hours.
 They will become active at night time when they leave their hiding places to find food.

 The silverfish will eat materials such as cereals, clothing, paper and book bindings, and glue on the back of wallpaper.
 The silverfish insect will also feed on dead plants or animal remains.
 Because of their liking for humid environments they may enter homes through cracks in outside walls, flooring or baseboards.